 - trouble eating or sleeping

-If you notice these signs, the next step is talking to your GP.
-The GP can put you in contact with your local child and adolescent mental health team or another appropriate professional.
+If you notice these signs, the next step is talking to your GP or school counsellor.
+Your GP can put you in contact with your local child and adolescent mental health team or another appropriate professional.

 Understanding more about youth subcultures

-It’s easy and normal to worry that your child is spending time with people who might put her at risk, or encourage her to engage in risk-taking behaviour.
+It’s easy and normal to worry that your child is spending time with people who might put him at risk, or encourage him to engage in risk-taking behaviour.
 Negative stories in the media might add to your concerns.

 You might also worry if you see your child developing enthusiastic connections to a group or philosophy that you don’t know anything about.
 Some subcultures might seem strange or even threatening to you.